1999 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1999 Wide AM Penny Value

-The 1999 Wide AM penny represents the rarest of three transitional varieties created when proof dies were accidentally used for business strikes between 1998 and 2000.
-This minting error occurred at the Philadelphia facility, creating a distinctive spacing between the “A” and “M” in AMERICA that transforms ordinary pennies into four-figure treasures.
+The 1999 Wide AM penny is the rarest of three transitional varieties created when proof dies were accidentally used for business strikes in 1998, 1999, and 2000.
+This minting error occurred at the Philadelphia facility, creating a distinctive wide spacing between the “A” and “M” in AMERICA on the reverse — a spacing clearly visible under a magnifying glass or loupe.

 1999 Wide AM Penny (RD) Price/Grade Chart